 Château de Reignac

-Château de Reignac is located in the Entre-Deux-Mers region, in the municipalities of St Loubès and Montussan.
+Château de Reignac is located in the Entre-Deux-Mers region, spanning the municipalities of St. Loubès and Montussan.
 Records of this vineyard date back to the 1800s.
-In 1990, it was purchased by Yves and Stéphanie Vatelot, who completely restructured it and enriched it with additional terroirs.
+In 1990, it was purchased by Yves and Stéphanie Vatelot, who completely renovated it and expanded it to include additional vineyards.

-Located at the confluence of the Garonne and Dordogne rivers, the Château de Reignac estate covers 145 hectares, half of which are vineyards and half woods, meadows, and wetlands.
-Subject to constant water movement, the terroirs are very distinctive and produce wines of consistent quality.
-There are four different types of soil:• Very rich graves
+Located at the confluence of the Garonne and the Dordogne rivers, the Château de Reignac estate covers 145 hectares, half of which is planted with vines and the other half consists of woodlands, meadows, and wetlands.
+Subject to constant water movement, these lands offer very distinctive terroirs that produce wines of consistent quality.
+There are four different soil types:• Very rich bass

 • Very strong clays